Orange County Child Custody Investigations

 Hearsay statements are permitted in a CCI

 Child custody investigators sometimes rely on hearsay evidence.
-That is because the California Family Code permits the investigators to rely on such information and the judge is allowed to further rely on this information to expedite and simplify the process.
 For those who are not aware what hearsay is, hearsay is an out-of-court statement made by a declarant.
 The declarant is the person who makes the statement.
 For parents, this can be a concern if witnesses have been coached related to the information the investigator is relying upon.

 What do you do when the child custody investigation report is positive?